 One benefit I’ve found with taking coconut oil is it’s a lot easier to carry around with you.
 Since it solidifies below 70 degrees Fahrenheit it’s a lot easier to carry around with you than a container of oil.
-When the weather warms up I’ll just put in in the fridge instead of the pantry.
+When the weather warms up I’ll just put it in the fridge instead of the pantry.
 It’s one of the healthiest oils for weight loss on the planet.

 Coconut oil will inherently be less refined since MCT oil has to go through the fractionation process.
-Fractionated coconut oil might be a better option for you if you’re against consuming foods that have been processed and not 100% natural.
+Fractionated coconut oil might be a better option for you if you’re against consuming foods that have been processed and are not 100% natural.

-There’s nothing wrong with the fractionation coconut oil but depending on the manufacturer you don’t know what else they’re putting in there.
+There’s nothing wrong with the fractionation of coconut oil but depending on the manufacturer you don’t know what else they’re putting in there.

 Coconut Oil Cons